evernost/gangQin/README.md

 - Enhanced fingersatz edition, with more shortcuts
 - Dynamic comments display, updated based on the location in the score
 - More flexible MIDI loading: select the tracks you want to import
+- Direct view on the real score using a PDF editor (stay tuned!)

 ## Screenshot